youjin2/mlops/bentoml/examples/streamlit-bentoml/README.md

 ## Deploy to Heroku
+### Setup Heroku CLI
+`Heroku` is a cloud-based SaaS platform managed by Salesforce that enables developers to build, run and operate the applications.
+Here we are going to use Heroku to deploy our `streamlit web UI` service.

-You need to [create a Heroku account] and [download the Heroku CLI] to create and manage the apps.
+First, [create a Heroku account] and [download the Heroku CLI] to create and manage the apps.
 Just run below to install the Heroku CLI.
 ```bash
 $ curl https://cli-assets.heroku.com/install.sh | sh